Harry's: Manufacturing

 Harry's razor blades are manufactured at Feintechnik GmbH Eisfeld in Eisfeld, Germany.
-Feintechnik was founded in 1920, and was later nationalised in 1948 as VEB Feintechnik Eisfeld, which later privatized by German government agency Treuhand in 1990.
+Feintechnik was founded in 1920, and was later nationalised in 1948 as VEB Feintechnik Eisfeld, which was later privatized by German government agency Treuhand in 1990.
 Feintechnik was acquired by Harry's in January 2014 for $100 million.
 The handles of the Harry's razors are manufactured in China.

 Business model

 Similar to Warby Parker, which was also co-founded by Jeff Raider, Harry's began with a buy-one-donate-one business model, donating a free razor blade (or the cost of one) to charitable organizations.
 The program started in 2013 by supporting The Mission Continues to help veterans returning from Iraq and Afghanistan, and it was called the "Give a Shave" program.

 By the end of 2013, the "Give a Shave" program had changed slightly such that Harry's would donate 1% of their sales and the employees would donate 1% of their time to charitable organizations like City Year.
 Currently, the donation model remains 1% of sales, and employees now receive five days of paid time off to volunteer with a registered non-profit organization.
 Various charities have received this benefit, and Harry's has recently focused on promoting better mental health care for men and suicide prevention, making news for working with organizations such as Campaign Against Living Miserably (CALM), HEADstrong Foundation, and The Trevor Project.